Wyoming — State Legislative Term Limits

 As enacted, the initiative limited service in the House of Representatives to three (3) two-year terms and service in the Senate to two (2) four-year terms.
 Once a legislator reached the applicable threshold, they were barred from ballot access for that chamber.
 Service in each chamber was treated separately, and the limits operated through ballot-access exclusion rather than an explicit term-limit clause.

-In 2004, the Wyoming Supreme Court invalidated the legislative term-limit provisions, holding that the ballot-access restrictions imposed unconstitutional additional qualifications for office.
+In 1994, the Wyoming District Court invalidated the legislative term-limit provisions, holding that the ballot-access restrictions imposed unconstitutional additional qualifications for office.

 Judicial interpretation: